-Unconventional design features that promote space, the proximity between learners and teachers, broad wall space with room for artistry, are all factors of good classroom design.
+Unconventional design features that promote space, the proximity between learners and teachers, and broad wall space with room for artistry, are all factors of good classroom design.
 In addition to these, students should be able to express some ownership over the space.

-The clever manipulation of colours, shapes, and other elements of design can help to stimulate the mind and prime students of all ages for optimal learning.
+The clever manipulation of colours, shapes and other elements of design can help to stimulate the mind and prime students of all ages for optimal learning.
 This was demonstrated at our SEMH School project EKO Pathways in Newham.

 The Role We Play

-At Jerram Falkus, we have a rich history of delivering education spaces.
+At Jerram Falkus, we have a rich history of delivering educational spaces.
 One particular project that demonstrates our abilities to meet the standards and principles provided within the Clever Classrooms report is the St Christopher’s Hospice, Learning Hub project.